OSCE: definition, purpose and format

 - OSCE stations are carefully written based on specific criteria for each exam

-- Simulated, or SPs, are rigorously trained to portray a specific clinical situation within a given amount of time
+- Simulated Patients, or SPs, are rigorously trained to portray a specific clinical situation within a given amount of time

 - Examiners are rigorously trained to use the scoring tools